Showing posts with label reflective judgment. Show all posts

 It is well known that Kant rejected traditional metaphysics, claiming that such metaphysics attempts to know that which "lies beyond the bounds of possible experience."
 Kant held that metaphysics' grand cognitive failure is due ultimately to the particular constitution of the human understanding.

 We are constituted epistemically by possessing two quite different elements, one spontaneous and one receptive.
 We have the spontaneous ability to work the world up conceptually.
 Such conceptual thinking constitutes the form by which anything is known.
-When we think we are active in our thinking; we attempt to know by grasping and shaping that which we know.
+When we think, we are active in our thinking; we attempt to know by grasping and shaping that which we know.

 But knowing the world does not consist merely in an active, spontaneous, formal grasping of what is known.
 There is something, after all, that must be present to be grasped and shaped.
 Kant argues persuasively that this content to be shaped is received, i.e, it is an intuition, something given by outer sense, something that is not itself the result of our grasping and shaping.
-Of course, the matter is a bit more difficult than this.
+Of course, the matter is a bit more complex than this.
 That which is given by outer sense is not the Ding an sich, the thing-in-itself, but is rather an appearance of that thing.

-I believe that the best way to interpret Kant here is by claiming that it is the same thing that is in itself and that appears to us.
-What appears is not what the thing is in itself, but rather what the thing in itself is for our intuitional capabilities.`The thing in itself as given to us is always patio-temporally formed by the pure forms of sensibility, that is the pure intuitions of space and time.
+I believe that the best way to interpret Kant is by claiming that it is the same thing that is in itself and that appears to us.
+What appears is not what the thing is in itself, but rather what the thing in itself is for our intuitional capabilities.`The thing in itself as given to us is always spatio-temporally formed by the pure forms of sensibility, that is the pure intuitions of space and time.
 While we actively organize that which is by the forms of space and time, the entire spatio-temporal formed content is nonetheless received as an appearance of the supersensible thing-in-itself.

 When we are knowing the empirical world rightly, the pure concepts of the understanding are spontaneously applied to the manifold of intuitions, and we have from this the reality of empirical experience as such.
 Such experience is already given as knowledge with quantity, quality, relation, and modality built into it, as it were.
 Most importantly, our empirical experience is always one where there are things that can change while remaining themselves (substances), and things that change because other things have changed (causality).
 Knowledge of the natural world is thus always mechanistic.
 Because we organize the world according to the universal law of causality -- for every event x, there must be some y such that y causes x -- all natural events have some causal explanation such that there are necessary and sufficient conditions why those events happened.

 Our cognition of the natural world is discursive.
 Intuitions are received and actively organized by concepts.
 An object is thus that by concept of which the manifold of intuition is united.
 Without intuitions, our concepts would be empty, and without concepts, our intuitions would be blind.
 When we know anything we begin with the concept (a universal) and subsume intuitions (the particulars) underneath it.
-While space "falls within" space and time "falls within time:, particulars "fall under" concepts.
+While space "falls within" space, and time "falls within time, particulars "fall under" concepts.
 Our judgments of the world are determinative, that is, when we judge something to be the case, we must actively engage in a synthesis, bringing particular percepts under universal concepts according to rules.
 These rules actively constitute objects.

 We hear a sound, see a shape, feel a presence, and are confronted with an odor.
 The sound, shape, tactile sensation, and odor are synthesized immediately into an experience of a dog.
 The dog exists by perduring through time, taking on other qualities without relinquishing its individuality, its being that particular dog, a dog called 'Spot'.
 We don't simply know the dog as a particular immediately, it is rather mediately given through application of concept to percept.
 Since we have no immediate access to the thing-in-itself, we cannot immediately intuit individuals.
 Such individuality is the result of synthesis and constitution.